drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/search()_method.md

 Imagine that you have dozen of conditions for pulling products.
 In this case, this approach will be very helpful for you.

-_Note: if you need to create search() method for your own entity, use {% link "this guide" rJQL4NfBv#Creatingnewentity--IntroductionofeditableItemsListinadminarea-CreatingRepositoryclass %}_ _for its general implementation._
+_Note: if you need to create search() method for your own entity, use {% link "this guide" ref_bLTPBiUl#Creatingnewentity--IntroductionofeditableItemsListinadminarea-CreatingRepositoryclass %}_ _for its general implementation._

 # Module pack